0x000eHx/DARP/README.md

 - [x] optimize (numba jitted) loops to only operate inside relevant tiles inside the grid (speedup)
 - [ ] take defined number of tiles per drone start point as input (keep alternative `portions`?) and recommend a minimum number of start points
 - [ ] transformation of path planning way for every region to WGS 84 path + save to file
+- [ ] create and read a settings yaml file which holds all triggers and important values
+- [ ] divide area even further: create layers for inner and outer region inside lake area / rework gridding
 - [ ] numba speedup for kruskal and path planning?!
-- [ ] divide area even further: create layers for inner and outer region inside lake area / rework gridding
 - [ ] using multiple processes to calculate different regions of a lake and make calculation more efficient
 - [ ] keep usage of pygame? _(optional) build GUI for users to define areas and (number of) layers manually_